The same application form is used for these types of applications:

 - Our administrator will contact you when your application has been approved.

-- The information to be called to the bar will be provided in your letter of approval.
+- The information to be called to the bar (if applicable) will be provided in your letter of approval.
 You will need to make arrangements directly with the Nunavut Court of Justice.

 - When you are called to the bar, you will have your roll number and your membership will be activated.
 You will appear in the membership directory.